Our experience enables us to offer counselling services to meet the needs of children, youth, and adults with

 - Margaret Mead

 It can be difficult to find someone who understands what you need on your path to healing.
-As a BIPOC clinician with the lived experience as a parent of a child with neurodiversity, we see clients from diverse backgrounds who have varied and complex, presenting challenges and treatment goals.
+As a BIPOC clinician with the lived experience as a parent of two neurodivergent children, we see clients from diverse backgrounds who have varied and complex, presenting challenges and treatment goals.
 Counselling is a relationship.
 When you walk in the door, we hope to learn what it is like to be you and how we can walk beside you on your therapeutic journey.
 Our goal is to meet you where you are and guide you to be the hero in your story.

 “The hardest and most important lesson in life is to learn how to be yourself.”

 – Lisa Dion, LPC, RPT-S

 As human beings, we are given a marvellous coping mechanism in our biology called the nervous system.
 When we perceive any form of challenge in our lives, our nervous system gets activated to either rev up (hyperarousal) or slow down (hyperarousal).
 Every symptom that an individual struggle with is rooted in an inability for the nervous system to get them back to a state of regulation.
 For individuals with neurodiversity and/or have experienced trauma, the nervous system's activation and the associated symptoms are even more profound.
 Our goal is to provide our clients and their loved ones understanding of why certain symptoms are presenting and how to regulate through all of life's challenges.

 Through the FASD Institute, consultation and clinical supervision is available for students, mental health clinicians, housing programs, organizations and agencies

 Through the FASD Institute, professional training on Fetal Alcohol Spectrum Disorder (FASD), neurodiversity, play therapy and trauma

 If you would like to learn more about FASD Counselling and Consultation or Natascha Lawrence and how we can help you, please book a free 15-minute telephone consultation.